Getting started with Wombat

 If you want to exchange tokens running on the same blockchain, use the Swap Office.
 You will find it on the Home screen, right next to the Playground.
 All you need to do is choose which token you want to swap, which token you want to receive and set the amount.

 Buying and selling NFTs

 Depending on the blockchain, we can recommend several marketplaces for you to purchase or sell you NFTs:

 All of them are accessible in Wombat’s Explorer/Apps list (the ‘Other’ category on mobile devices).

-You also have a complete overview of your NFTs with their unique features and even suggested prices in the NFT Gallery in the navbar below.
+You also have a complete overview of your NFTs with their unique features and even suggested prices in the Gallery in the main menu.